-So is Whitespace Server some server always running somewhere?
-Like the top level domain name servers?
+□ So is Whitespace Server some server always running somewhere?
+Like the top-level domain name servers?
 Who maintains those?

 Yes.
-Several (8?) companies have received license to operate this service in the USA.
+Several (8?) companies have received licenses to operate this service in the USA.

-When the master is checking the GDB, are they using designated channels for pull and push transmissions, so they are not interfering with other WP transmissions?
+□ When the master checks the GDB, are they using designated channels for pull and push transmissions so they do not interfere with other WP transmissions?